RUCKBReasoning/CodeRM/README.md

 │   ├── evaluate.py           # Execute unit test on code solution and obtain the result.
 │   └── calculate_result.py   # Calculate the best-of-n accuracy based on majority voting.
 │
-└── requirements.txt          # The required environment for reproduction.
+└── docker_source/            # The source code of the code execution environment.
 ```

 ### Reproduction Guide